awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-cli.md

 **Note**
 You can use other arguments on the same command line as `--cli-input-json` \.

-## Lookup Output Fields<a name="view-cloudtrail-events-cli-output-fields"></a>
+## Lookup output fields<a name="view-cloudtrail-events-cli-output-fields"></a>

 **Events**
 A list of lookup events based on the lookup attribute and time range that were specified\.
 The events list is sorted by time, with the latest event listed first\.
 Each entry contains information about the lookup request and includes a string representation of the CloudTrail event that was retrieved\.
 The following entries describe the fields in each lookup event\.

 **CloudTrailEvent**
 A JSON string that contains an object representation of the event returned\.
 For information about each of the elements returned, see [ Record Body Contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.